 - Resistors get hot during operation, so wrapping them in tape can lead to resistor over heating or worse melting plastic parts around it.

-- Resistors need to be fitted in parallel to the indicator, mean one end connecting to the positive and one end connecting to the negative.
+- Resistors need to be fitted in parallel to the indicator, meaning one end connecting to the positive and one end connecting to the negative.

 - Test your indicators for each resistor you fit to ensure that they are working correctly and to determine if any more are needed to further slow down the flash rate.